by Linda M. Romanowski

 A highly sensitive situation co-existed with this plan.
-The location of Friends Hospital, a mental institution founded by Quakers in 1813, was a prime concern.
+The location of Friends Hospital, an institution for treating patients with psychiatric disorders, was a prime concern.
 The facility, which still functions on its original site on Roosevelt Boulevard, was directly across the street from the Tower.
 While the distance between them was a quarter mile, the open area, the pending commotion, and the process of the explosion was determined by Friends management as a possible perceived threat by their patients in residence.
 Thorough planning of their evacuation was a success, but not disclosed to the public.
 It’s feasible that some of the more stable patients were relocated to the furthest area of the hospital, since Friends physical layout comprises one hundred acres.

 Thousands of Northeast Philadelphians gathered on that clear, airy, dry October 30 day.
 We were several blocks behind the complex.
 We faced the back of the Tower.
 We were with friends, reminiscing, mournful.
 We hardly spoke, we shifted our posture from one leg to the other, since we arrived one hour prior to schedule.
 Our daughter Eve, then eighteen months old, was in her stroller.